 urbanization, traffic gridlock, population increases, community migrations

-agricultural runoffs from rivers and tributaries into Chesapeake bay.
+agricultural runoffs from rivers and tributaries into

-Farming in the outlying Chesapeake region and urban area water quality issues have led to bacteria in the waters, resulting in swimming bans in the bay, rivers and the ocean.
+farming in the outlying Chesapeake region and urban area water quality issues have led to bacteria in the waters, resulting in swimming bans in the bay, rivers and the ocean.

 budget limitations have led to reduced inspection of watersheds, hence less maintenance and increases in storm water failures allowing tens of thousands of pounds of nutrients to enter the waterways.